-5.7 When measuring items, using low-resolution detectors, in thin-walled containers that have not reached secular equilibrium (more than about 120 days after processing), either the method should not be used, additional corrections should be made to account for the age of the uranium, or high-resolution measurements should be performed.
+5.7 When measuring items, using low-resolution detectors, in thin-walled containers that have not reached secular equilibrium, either the method should not be used, additional corrections should be made to account for the age of the uranium, or high-resolution measurements should be performed.

-5.8 The method is often used as a enrichment verification technique.
+5.8 The method is typically used as a verification technique, not to establish enrichment.